djangonaut-space/program/getting-started-volunteer.md

 - Navigators can expect to commit 3 hours of their time each week over the 8-week session.
 - This would involve showing up to our virtual meetings/co-working hours and assisting other members or helping out members in the discord channel.
 - More details: [Navigator Guideline](navigators.md)
-- Detailed expectations can be found in the [Navigator workbook](https://djangonaut.space/resource/navigator-workbook/)
+- Detailed guidance can be found in the [Navigator workbook](https://djangonaut.space/resource/navigator-workbook/)

 **Captain:**